 Another fantastic family experience: fishing with a guide for rainbow trout in a nearby, private pond.
 The outfitter also provides clay-target shooting, pistol shooting and bird-hunting trips with world-class instructors.

-10. The Aspen Film Festival.
-Our fall-foliage bonus was visiting during the town’s annual film festival, Aspen Filmfest, now in its 35th year.
+The Aspen Film Festival.
+Our fall-foliage bonus was visiting during the town’s annual film festival, Aspen Filmfest.
 Timed purposefully around the local explosion of fall color, the festival focuses on high-quality, American-independent films that you may not get to see otherwise.

 “I think its appeal is that it’s in a spectacular setting, but there’s also an intimacy to the experience that carries over to our audience-oriented festivals,” says Laura Thielen, Aspen Film co-director.